California food handler card and insurance requirements

 Linkedin

-Who needs a food handler card in California?
+Who needs a California food handlers card?

 There are some exceptions to the requirement to maintain food handler certification.
 California workplaces that are exempt include: